Graduate Certificate in Mental Health and Neuroscience

-Mental health is an issue of increasing importance across all aspects of society.
-This online program is designed to give you a comprehensive understanding of the rapidly evolving field of mental health, with a focus on the latest research and treatment options across a range of mental and substance-use disorders.
+Understand the changing landscape of mental health.
+This online program is designed to provide a comprehensive understanding of the rapidly evolving field of mental health, with a focus on the latest research and treatment options across a range of mental and substance-use disorders.

 - Program coordinator